Leoleonmiel/Leoleonmiel/README.md

 Hey there!
 I'm a 3rd year student in programming specialized in video games programming & maths.
 I love writing clean, efficient code and working on exciting projects that push my skills further.

 - 🎮 Game Programming Student at **Creajeux**
-- ⚡ Focused on **game mechanics, physics, and performance optimization**
 - 🛠️ Experienced in **C++, C#,C , Unity, SFML, Lua, and Love2D**
 - 🚀 Looking for a **game development internship (June - September 2025)**